Pre-K

 • Please remember to label all of your child’s belongings: write your child’s name on their jackets, water bottles, lunch boxes, lunch containers, etc.

-Creative Curriculum Unit of Study: Light
+Unit of Study: Buildings

 Center Time

-Letter to Families
+Pre-K January Math Focus Letter to Families

 Dear Pre-K Families,